Biochemistry and Organic Chemistry

 Spectrophotometry

-Spectrophotometry is a technique that measures the amount of light that is absorbed or emitted by a molecule.
-This information can be used to determine the concentration of a molecule in a solution.
+Spectrophotometry measures the amount of light absorbed or emitted by a molecule.
+This information determines the molecule's concentration in a solution.

 Chromatography

-Chromatography is a technique that separates molecules based on their size, charge, or polarity.
-This information can be used to identify and purify molecules.
+Chromatography separates molecules based on their size, charge, or polarity.
+This helps identify and purify molecules.

 Types of Experiments

-Biochemists and organic chemists perform a variety of experiments to study organic molecules.
-These experiments include:
+Biochemists and organic chemists perform various experiments to study organic molecules, including:

 - Synthesis of organic molecules